 - has left care under a special guardianship order, child arrangements order or adoption order, or

 - has a current statement of special needs, or an education, health and care plan.

 In addition, everyone is eligible for 15 hours of free childcare a week for children aged three or four, even if you don’t work.
 This is for 38 weeks a year, but you can choose to take fewer hours to spread this over more weeks.

-Bear in mind that only specially accredited childminders can participate with these offers.
+Bear in mind that only specially accredited childminders can participate in these offers.

-In Scotland, all three and four-year olds are entitled to 600 hours of free childcare a year, which is higher than the 570 hours offered in England.
-There is also a scheme for two-year olds if you receive certain benefits and are on a low income.
+In Scotland, all three and four-year-olds are entitled to 1,140 hours of free childcare a year, which is higher than the 570 hours offered in England.
+There is also a scheme for two-year-olds if you receive certain benefits and are on a low income.

-If you’re in Northern Ireland, three and four-year olds get two-and-a-half hours of free childcare every day during term time through a funded preschool place.
+If you’re in Northern Ireland, three and four-year-olds get 12 and a half hours of free childcare per week during term time through a funded preschool place.